sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 **Exercise 6.**
 Devise the transition table of the state machine that was given in the exercise above.
-Ignore the initial transition `Order placed`.
+(Note that the initial transition `Order placed` should not be represented in the transition table; this transition is there as a way to indicate the developer what "external action" has to happen for this state machine to start).

 **Exercise 7.**
 How many sneak paths are there in the state machine we used in the previous exercises?
-Again, ignore the initial `Order placed` transition.
+(Again, ignore the initial `Order placed` transition.)

 **Exercise 8.**